 Are Himalayan Salt Lamps safe for Pets?

 Why do cats like Salt Lamps so much?
 The Himalayan Salt Lamp is glowing and attractive and if a cat is always catching the fake laser light toy, there is nothing can prevent them from sitting around and perhaps licking the lamp.
-According to Pet Poison Helpline, salt is a dangerous poison to cats and dogs and some clinical effects might occur to them after licking the toxic.
+According to Pet Poison Helpline, salt (sodium chloride) is a dangerous poison to cats and dogs and some clinical effects might occur to them after licking the toxic.

 Learn more about Is Rock Salt Edible?
 Can We Eat Himalayan Salt?